For online security purposes, never set up a WordPress site using the user name “admin”.

 Open up your WP database.

-Note: If you have a number of databases set up on your domain, make sure that you select the right one …
+Note: If you have a number of databases set up on your domain, make sure that you select the correct one …

 phpMyAdmin databases

-Don’t worry about the complicated-looking screen.
+Don’t worry about the complicated-looking information on your screen screen.

-Click on wp_users …
+Click on wp_users in the left-hand column …

 Type in the new user name and click outside the edit box to update the field with the new user name …

-Choose a new name to display publicly from the drop down menu …
+Select a new name to display publicly from the drop-down menu …

-Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop down menu …
+Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop-down menu …

 Click Update Profile to save your new settings …

-You admin area is now updated with a new user name and nickname …
+You admin area is now updated with a new username and nickname …

 Congratulations!
-Now you know how to change your WordPress admin user name on your website.
+Now you know how to change the WordPress admin username on your website or blog.